Central Auckland > Public Hospital Services > Health New Zealand | Te Whatu Ora - Te Toka Tumai Auckland >

 New patient clinics

-General endocrine disorders are held on Mondays.
+General endocrine conditions are seen on Mondays.

 Thyroid conditions on Wednesday mornings.